Adammonast/Front-end/README.md

 # Vacation Planner

 > This repository contains the front-end for the collaborative project Vacation Planner.
-Within this app, expect to find an application with CRUD functionality allowing users log and communicate about their upcoming vacations!
+Within this app, expect to find an application with CRUD functionality allowing users to log and communicate about their upcoming vacations!

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]